Railbus: Indonesia

+Kereta api Kuda Putih is the first railbus in Indonesia made by Ferrostaal operated in 1963.

-Railbuses in Indonesia are built locally by INKA and used in several local rail services operated by PT Kereta Api Indonesia (KAI).
+Now, railbuses in Indonesia are built locally by INKA and used in several local rail services operated by PT Kereta Api Indonesia (KAI).

 On August 5, 2012, the first railbus service in the country Batara Kresna railbus was launched to accommodate parts of Prambanan Ekspres commuter rail passengers in Central Java from Purwosari Station in Solo to Wonogiri Station in Wonogiri and vice versa.

 In 2014, KAI launched Kertalaya railbus in South Sumatra between Kertapati Station in Palembang to Indralaya Station in Ogan Ilir and vice versa to ease road traffic.

-In 2016, Lembah Anai Railbus was launched in West Sumatra to serve passengers from Kayu Tanam Station in Padang Pariaman to Minangkabau International Airport.
+In 2016, Lembah Anai railbus was launched in West Sumatra to serve passengers from Kayu Tanam Station in Padang Pariaman to Minangkabau International Airport.

 Ireland

 The Great Northern Railway of Ireland produced railbuses at the Railway Works in Dundalk.

 Japan

 The president of JNR visited West Germany in 1953 and was introduced to railbusses there.
 JNR subsequently drew up a plan for railbus introduction plan in JNR, and a prototype was built in 1955.
 However, JNR found railbuses less reliable in daily operation as compared to standard rail equipment and discontinued their use in the 1960s.

 Railbuses produced by Fuji Heavy Industries were operational on the Nanbu Jūkan Railway from 1962 until the line ceased operations in 1997, though the preserved units can still be seen at Shichinohe Station.

 Motorization soared in Japan from the 1970s on, reducing consuming passenger numbers on local private railways.
 Fuji Heavy Industries Ltd. in 1982 began development of an "LE-Car" that incorporates significantly the structure of the bus, deficit local lines of JNR has been adopted by many of the railway company that local governments and private companies are operated by joint investment.